Shashwatdeo/weather-app/README.md

 - View past search history and 5-day forecast.

 # Demo
-A live demo of the React Weather App is available at [Live Demo](https://weather-app-shash.vercel.app/).
+A live demo of the React Weather App is available at <a href="https://weather-app-shash.vercel.app/" target="_blank" rel="noopener noreferrer">Live Demo</a>.

 # Credits
 - The weather app was created by [Shashwat Deo](https://github.com/Shashwatdeo) as a personal project.
 - The app uses the OpenWeatherMap API to retrieve weather data.